SCons/scons/CONTRIBUTING.rst

 About the Development Tree
 ==========================

-This tree contains a lot mroe than just the SCons engine itself.
+This tree contains a lot more than just the SCons engine itself.
 Some of it has to do with packaging it in a couple of forms: a Python-installable package (source distribution and installable wheel file, which get uploaded to the Python